hmchen47/DevOps/Networking/CiscoCert/350-701.SCOR/SecTut/scorNotes.md

   - a fallback option for devices that don't support 802.1x
   - authenticator: using connecting device's MAC address as its username and password and send to the authentication server
   - authentication server: check policies and send back an `Access-Accept` or `Access-Reject`
-  - success MAB authorization of AAA session via ISE w/ 'Status: Authorized' and 'mab Authc Succes': <span style="color: #bb6600;">`aaa authorization network default group ise`</span> config required
+  - command to make AAA session w/ success MAB authorization of AAA session via ISE w/ 'Status: Authorized' and 'mab Authc Succes': <span style="color: #bb6600;">`aaa authorization network default group ise`</span> config required
   - reasons for implementing MFA solution: 1) <span style="color: #bb6600;">flexibility of different methods of 2FA</span> such as phone callbacks, SMS passcodes, and push notifications; 2) <span style="color: #bb6600;">secure access to on-premises and cloud applications</span>